-1. Provide safe roads while minimizing impact on the mountain landscape, environment, cultural/historical sites, and prime agricultural land.

-- Design so the natural landscape is dominant - Use diverse means to achieve safety, including access management, traffic calming, accepting of slower speeds, turn lanes not just standard widening and realignment. - Identify problem areas and correct using the diverse methods above - Provide for pedestrian and bike safety. - Design to avoid sprawling development, encourage development around existing commercial corridors.
-Retain rural character. - Preserve sense of place.

-2. Recognize that development and communities, influence roads and vice versa.
-Coordinate planning for roads with planning for appropriate development.

-- Include communities in decision making and respect their wishes. - Coordinate road design and improvements with planned and existing land use. - Access management needs to be implemented on commercial corridors that will experience growth in the future to preserve mobility. - Adequate access should be provided to all institutions.
+- 1. Provide input to the North Carolina Department of Transportation (NCDOT) to encourage safe roads while minimizing impact on the mountain landscape, environment, cultural/historical sites, and prime agricultural land. - Design so the natural landscape is dominant - Use diverse means to achieve safety, including access management, traffic calming, accepting of slower speeds, turn lanes not just standard widening and realignment. - Identify problem areas and correct using the diverse methods above - Provide for pedestrian and bike safety. - Design to avoid sprawling development, encourage development around existing commercial corridors.
+Retain rural character. - Preserve sense of place. - 2.
+Recognize that development and communities, influence roads and vice versa.
+Coordinate planning for roads with planning for appropriate development. - Include communities in decision making and respect their wishes. - Coordinate road design and improvements with planned and existing land use. - Access management needs to be implemented on commercial corridors that will experience growth in the future to preserve mobility. - Adequate access should be provided to all institutions.